flutter/flutter/engine/src/flutter/lib/spirv/README.md

 #### A Note on Test Isolation

-Even the simplest GLSL program tests several instructions, so no test us completely isolated to a single op.
-Also, some of the GLSL 450 op tests will use addition in subtraction, along with the actual op being tested.
+Even the simplest GLSL program tests several instructions, so no test is completely isolated to a single op.
+Also, some of the GLSL 450 op tests will use addition and subtraction, along with the actual op being tested.
 However, the GLSL program for each test file is kept as simple as possible, to satisfy these conditions: pass if the op works, and fail if the op does not work.
-In some tests, it is sufficient to only call the GLSL op once, while other may need more calls to more completelty test the op.
+In some tests, it is sufficient to only call the GLSL op once, while other may need more calls to more completely test the op.
 Many ops support scalars, vectors, or a combination as parameters.
 Most tests default to using scalars as params, but vec2, vec3, and vec4 parameters are also tested.

-- vec2 is tested as a paramter in glsl_op_normalize.glsl
+- vec2 is tested as a parameter in glsl_op_normalize.glsl
 - vec3 is tested as a parameter in glsl_op_cross.glsl
 - vec4 is tested as a parameter in glsl_op_length.glsl